thiagotobiasturk/Appium-TS-Cucumber-Mobile/README.md

 │
 ├── tests
 │   ├── features
-│   │   └── loginFasterApp.feature   # Cucumber feature file for login tests
+│   │   └── LoginDemoApp.feature   # Cucumber feature file for login tests
 │   ├── helpers
 │   │   ├── Biometrics.ts          # Helpers for handling biometrics
 │   │   ├── Constants.ts           # Definitions of constants used in tests